OpenSpace/OpenSpace-Docs/content/milky-way/index.md

 :align: left
 :alt: A view of the Milky Way Galaxy from outside, with colored points scattered all over the galaxy, each representing a different data set among the zoo of objects in the Galaxy.

-**The map no one wants.** Here we see the Milky Way Galaxy with many of the Milky Way data sets turned on---the zoo of objects that we find in the Galaxy.
+**The bountiful universe.** Here we see the Milky Way Galaxy with many of the Milky Way data sets turned on---the zoo of objects that we find in the Galaxy.
 In the sections below, we will explore each of these, one-by-one, and gain a basic understanding of what these objects are and what they mean for our understanding of the universe.
 :::